MohamedEssam-900009/to_do_app/README.md

 # UptoDo App

-This is a simple todo app built with Flutter.
+This is a simple to-do app built with Flutter.
 It allows users to create, update, and delete tasks to manage their daily activities.

 ## Features